thebenezer/stippling/README.md

 # stippling
-Stippling using brute-force circle packing algorithm.
+Stippling using quadtrees and circle packing algorithm.